How to file a return for previous years

 In the case of thermal renewable energy generation systems (heat and cold) for air conditioning or domestic hot water generation, it will only be understood that non-renewable primary energy consumption has been improved when the non-renewable primary energy consumption indicator is reduced by at least 30 percent, or an improvement in the energy rating of the facilities is achieved to obtain an energy class "A" or "B", on the same rating scale.

-With effect for tax periods beginning on or after 1 January 2023, Law 31/2022, of 23 December, introduces with the Eighteenth Additional Provision of the LIS a new case of accelerated depreciation for investments in the following types of electric vehicles, as defined in Annex II of the General Vehicle Regulations, approved by Royal Decree 2822/1998, of 23 December:
+Royal Decree-Law 4/2024, of June 26, with effect for tax periods beginning on or after January 1, 2024, and which have not concluded upon the entry into force of this Royal Decree-Law (June 28, 2024), modifies the eighteenth Additional Provision of the LIS, replacing accelerated amortization, planned until then, for freedom of amortization, for investments in the following new vehicles, as defined in Annex II of the General Vehicle Regulations, approved by Royal Decree 2822/1998, of December 23:

 -